rei/browserify-hash/README.md

 # browserify-hash

-> Detect changes to a Browserify bundle's source files given the entry module.
+> Detect changes to a Browserify bundle's source files

 Browserify-hash detects changes in a Browserify bundle's source files by generating and comparing a hash for the entry module and its dependency tree.